conderodrigo98/Simon-game/README.md

 # Simon-game
-An implementation of the popular Simon game
+The last Free code Camp porject for the Front End Development Certification.
+An implementation of the popular Simon game.